 of transformational leaders are more likely to see EBITDA increase annually by more than 15%.

-In a recent EY article and in EYQ’s new Megatrends 2020 report, our analysis highlights the importance of taking a future-back approach when embarking upon — or accelerating — a transformation journey.
+In an EY article and in EYQ’s recent Megatrends 2020 report, our analysis highlights the importance of taking a future-back approach when embarking upon — or accelerating — a transformation journey.
 It’s a process that involves looking ahead and envisioning multiple future scenarios, and then creating a multi-horizon strategic map that walks the future back to today.

 These future scenarios present the opportunity for organizations to reframe their future to capture new growth and establish new business models that can deliver short-term and long-term value.
 Below are four questions every organization should ask itself to spur transformation and reinvention.

 1. How do companies create customer intimacy without proximity?

 Although consumer responses in the EY Future Consumer Index suggest substantial behavioral shifts, it’s more likely what we’re seeing is the acceleration of a trend at least two decades in the making.
 Pre-pandemic, many companies weren’t meeting rising customer expectations because they were competing against the small minority of companies who redefined the customer experience and continue to evolve their product or service offerings to personalize, predict and adapt.
 For those who have fallen behind, the pandemic — and the market shifts it has accelerated — has leveled the playing field.

 As people adapt to the realities of the pandemic, companies setting a new benchmark are creating customer intimacy through hyper-personalization, predicting what customers want and adapting products or services based on their specific environment without a single face-to-face.
 EY survey results in the 2020 Tech Horizon survey suggest leaders who are laser-focused on their customers do a better job at meeting customer demands and meeting profitability goals.